-Students must send a photo of themselves for their campus cards, which will be given to you at induction.
-Please send a passport-style photo as a high quality jpg (not jpeg), 2MB maximum file size to SISCPhotos@studygroup.com as soon as possible.
+You will need to send us a photo for your campus card before you arrive so we can give you your card during induction.
+Please send a passport-style photo (high quality jpg (not jpeg), 2MB maximum file size) to SISCPhotos@studygroup.com as soon as possible.
 Please ensure the photo is facing the right way up and any space around the photo is cropped.
-This photo will be shared with the University of Surrey and Burall InfoSmart who produces the campus cards.
+This photo will be shared with the University of Surrey and Burall InfoSmart who produce the campus cards.

 After you confirm your offer at the University of Surrey International Study Centre, the next step is to apply for a visa if you require one.

 Depending on the course you are applying for, and your country of residence, there are difference visas you can apply for.
 Take the UK visas questionnaire to find out which type of visa you need.